Brickrouge/Brickrouge/README.md

 Licence
 -------

-BrickRouge is licenced under the BSD licence.
+Brickrouge is licenced under the BSD licence.